lucascompython/mips_simulator/README.md

-# Small MIPS Simulator in Zig
+# Mipster, a small MIPS Simulator in Zig

 This is a simple MIPS simulator written in Zig.
 It supports a subset of MIPS instructions and is intended for educational purposes.